jazzi/hongchinatea/content/post/eu-mrl.md

 The tea list is long and updated regularly, in short the catalog includes Black tea, Green tea, Oolong tea, Yunnan Puer, White tea and experimental Yellow tea, they comes from Yunnan, Guangdong, Fujian, Guangxi, Zhejiang, Sichuan etc, of all the teas we make 35% by ourself and outsource the rest.
 Almost every year we do tea experiments and thus to have shiny new tea which is different from the ones in the market.

-The teas we created normally have the following advantages:
+The teas we created normally have the following characters:

 1. Zero astringency
 2. Hight aroma